AndrewZamora/blog/content/blog/dealing-with-time-in-js/index.md

 const [hour, min, sec] = d.toLocaleTimeString("en-US").split(/:| /);
 const desiredTimeFormat = `${hour}:${min}:${sec}`;
 ```
+(**Keep in mind* that when using the `toLocaleTimeString` method without passing any parameters.
+It will default to the user's local environment.
+This is important because the time string that is returned can change depending on where the user is located.
+For example, if a date object was created at `11:58:23` passing `"en-US"` to `toLocaleTimeString` will return `"11:58:23 PM"` while `"en-GB"` will return `"23:58:23"`.)
 ```
 // Using UTC Time:
 const desiredTimeInSecs = 3600;